Martin H. Kennelly: Early life

 Kennelly was born in Chicago's Bridgeport neighborhood, the youngest of five children.
 He served in the Army during World War I with the rank of captain.
 After the war he returned to Chicago and entered the moving and storage business, and lived on the north end of Lake Shore Drive (5555 North Sheridan Road).

 Early career

 He was the founder and first president of Allied Van Lines, an alliance that united independent local moving and storage companies under a single brand.
-A contemporary of Marshall Field, a prominent Chicago retailer, Kennelly's moving company got the contract for Chicago's Field Museum of Natural History.
+A contemporary of Marshall Field's, a prominent Chicago retailer, Kennelly's moving company got the contract for Chicago's Field Museum of Natural History.
 After retiring, he was involved in social and civic affairs.
 He was the head of the Chicago chapter of the American Red Cross during World War II.